-Planting roots.
-Home to some of the country's finest universities, the Triangle has a long-standing tradition of academic excellence.
-Chatham County upholds this tradition with innovative schools, staff, and programs in place to meet the needs of its Kindergarten through 12th grade students.
-The mission of Chatham County Schools is to graduate globally competitive, well-rounded students by providing a rigorous and relevant curriculum in an effective, safe, and nurturing learning environment.
-The district holds claim to many ‘Best Teacher of the Year’ awards.
-Both Woods Charter School, ranked one of the top in the nation, and the Gold LEED-certified Margaret B. Pollard Middle School are in the community, offering students a stimulating challenge close to home.
+Nationally acclaimed.
+The mission of Chatham County Schools is to graduate globally competitive, well-rounded students by providing a rigorous and relevant curriculum in an effective, safe and nurturing learning environment.
+The district holds claim to many “Best Teacher of the Year” awards.
+Both Woods Charter School, ranked one of the top in the nation, and the Gold LEED-certified Margaret B. Pollard Middle School are located in the Briar Chapel community, offering students a stimulating challenge close to home.

 Yay!
 Thanks for signing up!